Bimodular continuous attractor neural networks with static and moving stimuli: Conclusion

+On the other hand, we found that multiple steady states exist when the disparity of the inputs lie outside the synaptic range, with one state nearer the direct stimulus and the other nearer the indirect stimulus.
+Starting from an initial quiet state, the final state attained by the network depends on the relative strengths of the inputs.
+The existence of multiple states is relevant to how the decoded network state depends on the arrival time delays of the direct and indirect inputs, and is expected to be observable in experiments.

+There are other applications of bimodular networks that have not been discussed in this paper.
+Bimodular networks with inhibitory couplings are important components in models of competitive decision making \cite{wang2002probabilistic, wang2008decision, wang2013top}.
+Besides, using bimodular networks with dynamical inputs, we can model multisensory psychophysics experiments such as the motion-bounce illusion experiment in which visual perception of moving inputs are influenced by auditory inputs \cite{shams2000you, shams2002visual, shimojo2001sensory, watkins2006sound}.

-Multisensory interactions has been an important issue which has been studied extensively.
-Figuring out how brain processes multisensory signals is an important topic not only in modeling the functions of the brain, but also in the technological applications of neural computation.
-It has been commonly recognized that excitatory couplings between modules are important when the brain deals with different channels of signals that are correlated \cite{Kim}, and the inhibitory couplings are important when the brain processes signals that are uncorrelated or anti-correlated \cite{Wenhao1,Zhang111}.
-There have been experiments finding `congruent' and `opposite' cells \cite{Gu1}, with which the neural system responds to signals with different disparities can be rather diverse in experiments integrating visual and vestibular signals in the monkey's brain.
-In a recently proposed model explaining the functions of the congruent and opposite cells in Bayes-optimal inference, the inter-modular couplings play an important role.
-Recent work also showed that the network structure to achieve Bayes-optimal performance incorporating both excitatory or inhibitory couplings depends on the prior distribution of the signals \cite{Wanghe}.
-While most of the studies focus on the steady state behaviors of the neural system, our work shows that dynamical and temporal behaviors are also important, and the transient behaviors of the neural system may also be useful in conveying information between the sensory modalities.
+Multisensory interactions have been an important issue which has been studied extensively.
+Figuring out how the brain processes multisensory signals is an important topic not only in modeling the functions of the brain, but also in technological applications of neural computation.
+It has been commonly recognized that excitatory couplings between modules are important when the brain deals with different channels of signals that are correlated \cite{shams2008benefits}, and the inhibitory couplings are important when the brain processes signals that are uncorrelated or anti-correlated \cite{zhang2016decentralized, zhang2016congruent}.
+There have been experiments finding `congruent' and `opposite' cells \cite{gu2008neural}, whose responses to signals with different disparities can be rather diverse in experiments integrating visual and vestibular signals in the monkey's brain.
+In a recently proposed model explaining the functions of the congruent and opposite cells in Bayes-optimal inference \cite{zhang2019complementary}, the inter-modular couplings play an important role.
+Recent work also showed that the network structure to achieve Bayes-optimal performance incorporating both excitatory and inhibitory couplings depends on the prior distribution of the signals \cite{wang2017prior}.
+While most of the studies focus on the steady-state behaviors of the neural system, our work shows that dynamical and temporal behaviors are also important, and the transient behaviors of the neural system may also be useful in conveying information between the sensory modalities.
 Experiments based on temporal integration, such as the moving-bounce illusion experiment, can also be designed to further study the multisensory information processing.